 The dynamic and competitive nature of engineering demands that today's engineering professionals invest in keeping skills current or developing completely new engineering and business competencies.
 Various states have instituted professional development hour requirements for renewal of the professional engineer license as well.
 The Engineering Outreach Program at the University of Delaware offers a variety of resources to make such technical renewal convenient and accessible.

-Scheduling of graduate engineering courses at "professionally convenient" times on the Newark campus and/or in various distance formats (DVD, CD-ROM or web-based) is an important feature of Engineering Outreach.
+Scheduling of graduate engineering courses at "professionally convenient" times on the Newark campus and/or in various distance formats (web-based or DVD) is an important feature of Professional ngineering Outreach.
 When appropriate, arrangements are also made to deliver courses to company worksites.
-Students can choose courses in five different engineering disciplines: chemical & biomolecular, civil & environmental, electrical & computer, materials science and mechanical engineering, as well as in computer & information sciences.
-A new interdepartmental MS in Software Engineering is now available as well.
-In addition, dual degree programs are available, allowing you to earn an engineering master's degree in your chosen discipline plus and MBA, such that 15 of your engineering master's program credits will double-count as technical electives in the MBA program.
+Students can choose courses in five different engineering disciplines: biomedical, chemical & biomolecular, civil & environmental, electrical & computer, materials science and mechanical engineering, as well as in computer & information sciences and bioinformatics.
+Graduate certificate programs, the courses from which can be applied to a graduate engineering degree program, are also available.
+In addition, dual degree programs are available, allowing you to earn an engineering master's degree in your chosen discipline plus an MBA, such that 15 of your engineering master's program credits will double-count as technical electives in the MBA program.
 Therefore, you will graduate with two master's degrees after completing 63 credits (instead of the normal 78 credits if you pursued the engineering and business master's programs separately).
 Within the chosen discipline, a program is designed to fit the student's area of interest; for example, environmental engineering is a popular concentration in both the civil and chemical & biomolecular engineering disciplines.
 Taught by the College's renowned engineering faculty, the courses attract practicing engineers from leading corporations, as well as full-time graduate students, thus providing a dynamic classroom environment for the exchange of ideas and information.
 Some specialized courses are developed and taught by area engineers who are recognized leaders in their respective fields.

 Outreach staff work with leaders of the